Coloured Convicts overview

 NAME LIST.

 This is an ongoing project.
-Individual posts (once I make them) will be under the Colouring in the Colonies category.
+Individual posts are under the Coloured Convicts category.

 I made a list of the “coloured convicts”, that is those people of colour who were charged & tried, stuck on a ship and sent off to the other side of the world, except for many it wasn’t actually the other side of the world.
 I want to look at what they did, where the lives, what happened to them, but to start with: where did they come from and in what numbers?